 Engaging Searchlight in procurement selection, our clients have typically saved an additional 10%-20% over and above the typical discounts offered by vendors.
 We have ensured that our clients and their systems integration partners have the right commercial agreements in place and have led projects to successful delivery.

-We help clients to address these challenges, make sense of the cloud ERP and enterprise application market, providing:
+We help clients make sense of the cloud ERP and enterprise application market, providing:

 - Strategy alignment and enterprise architecture-led planning